arshiyasharma/CodePath_IOSPrework/README.md

 Submitted by: Arshiya Sharma

-SheaProj1 is an app that changes background color when button is pressed.
+SheaProj1 is an app that changes screen color when a button is pressed.
+This app is for CodePath iOS Prework.

 Time spent: 3 hours spent in total